xcart/xcart-docs/_pages/kb_en/orders/packing_slips.md

 ## Print Packing Slips

-You can print packing slips after you have begun the fulfillment process.
+You can print packing slips after you have begun the fulfilment process.
 Packing slips can be printed from the order details page (**Orders** -> **Orders list**) and include all the items being sent in a specific shipment.

 To print a packing slip:
 1. Find the order in question in the order list (**Orders** -> **Orders list**):